mkesselb/emsed-rtsc/README.md

 ## Running the Application

 Running the application consists of:
-- download the `bootstrapping release version` from Github.
-This contains a ready-to-use `.jar` for bootstrapping the application.
+- download the `bootstrapping release version` from Github
+- put the ready-to-use `.jar` for bootstrapping the application to the folder path `target/emsed_rtsc-0.1.0.jar`.
-- run docker-compose to create the Spring Boot & elastic-search container
+- run docker-compose to create the Spring Boot & elastic-search container:
 ```
 docker-compose up --build
 ```